jpike/noah_ark/README.md

 ## Graphics

-The graphics plan to use a "Game Boy Color" style for the overall shape of sprites, but a wider color palette may be used.
+The graphics use a "Game Boy Color" style for the overall shape of sprites, but a wider color palette may be used.

 ## Bugs/Want to Help?